10 Reasons Eye Contact Is So Important in Public Speaking

 8. It Helps You Talk At A Reasonable Pace

 If you keep shifting your eyes around the room, you’ll end up talking too fast.
-This is because you’ll be trying to give much information at once.
-But if you focus on one person at a time, you can better control the pacing of your speech.
-You won’t even notice that you’re talking slower when you make eye contact because it will feel like a normal conversation.
+This is because you’ll give too much information at once.
+But if you focus on one person at a time, you can better control your pacing.
+You won’t notice you’re talking slower when you make eye contact because it feels like a normal conversation.

 9. You’ll Appear More Relaxed and Natural